 WHAT IS AN UNDERINSURED MOTORIST CLAIM?

 Oftentimes, clients ask me, “What is an underinsured motorist claim?”
 Well, an underinsured motorist claim is just that.
-The party who was careless and caused the collision did not have enough insurance to adequately compensate the injured parties for their harms and losses.
+The party who was careless and caused the collision did not have enough insurance to adequately compensate the injured parties for their harm and losses.
 What does that mean?
-In typical laymen’s speak, the person who hit you had a minimum limits of $15,000 per person, $30,000 per accident in California.
-Oftentimes the harms and losses you suffer, such as pain, suffering, bodily injury, wage loss exceed that $15,000 per person limit, or even a higher limit if that is a very serious case.
-An underinsured motorist claim is coverage that affects you and is purchased through your own policy to protect you from underinsured motorists.
+In typical laymen’s speak, the person who hit you had a minimum limit of $15,000 per person, $30,000 per accident in California.
+Oftentimes the harms and losses you suffer, such as pain, suffering, bodily injury, and wage loss, exceed that $15,000 per person limit, or even a higher limit if that is a very serious case.
+An underinsured motorist claim is a coverage that affects you and is purchased through your own policy to protect you from underinsured motorists.
 It really causes the other party to step into the shoes of the other driver’s insurance company that hit you, and then you have to make a claim against your own insurance to show all the harms and losses which you suffered.

 WHAT HAPPENS WHEN THE AT-FAULT DRIVER DOES NOT HAVE ENOUGH INSURANCE?

-In some accidents, there is not enough coverage to pay your ambulance, emergency room, and emergency doctor bills must less any follow up treatment for your injuries.
+In some accidents, there is not enough coverage to pay your ambulance, emergency room, and emergency doctor bills must, less any follow-up treatment for your injuries.
 The average emergency room visit is $0000, and each day in the hospital or rehabilitation facility can run $00000 or more.

 In most cases where the at-fault driver is 100 percent at fault, your insurance company will not count the claim against you.
-California uses a sliding-scale to determine the percentage of fault to spread fault among all the at-fault parties.
+California uses a sliding scale to determine the percentage of fault to spread fault among all the at-fault parties.
 If you are partly at fault, even if it is a modest amount, payment of your claim may be reduced by that amount of fault by your insurance company in an underinsured motorist claim.

 - Car Accidents